caps-tum/sys-sage/docs/PAPI_Integration.md

      thread, in which case we simply call `sched_getcpu()`.

    In the last two cases, the software thread can potentially migrate across multiple hardware threads through repeated re-scheduling.
-From PAPI's perspective, this doesn't pose any concern.
-The performance counter values are simply fetched from the PMU of the current hardware thread and may potentially be processed with the values stemming from other hardware threads.
-This results in "mixed" performance counter values.
-If this behaviour is not desired, the user should consider thread affinity and pinning for more homogeneous performance monitoring.

-   To put possibly "mixed" performance counter values into the context of the hardware threads, _sys-sage_ uses a new relation type called `PAPIMetrics`, which naturally "keeps track" of the hardware threads.
+Since PAPI uses `perf_event_open` internally, the Linux kernel will preserve the intermediate performance counter values across context switches.
+To "keep track" of these hardware threads and to attribute them to the performance counter values, _sys-sage_ uses a new relation type called `PAPIMetrics`.

 4. Together with the ID of the hardware thread, query for its handle in the _sys-sage_ topology.
 Furthermore, if `*metrics == nullptr`, a new relation